 End Sub

-Run this code and you will get the result of every predefined number format in Excel message-box.
+Run this code and get the result of every predefined number format in the Excel message box.

 Excel’s Format function can convert user-defined numbers to strings.